Fluid-Dynamics-Group/distribute/docs/src/apptainer.md

 1. Its easy to use GPU compute from apptainer
 2. Apptainer compiles down to a single `.sif` file that can easily be sent to the `distribute` server and passed to compute nodes
-3. Once your code has been packaged in apptainer, it is very easy to run it on paid HPC clusters
+3. Once your code has been packaged in apptainer, it is very easy to run it on HPC clusters

 ## Packaging a Solver with Apptainer